 Facebook Marketplace

-Facebook Marketplace is an integrated feature within Facebook that offers users the opportunity to buy, sell, or trade items within their local communities or regions (Facebook 2024).
+Facebook Marketplace is an integrated feature within Facebook that offers users the opportunity to buy, sell, or trade items within their local communities or regions (Facebook, 2024).
 This platform embodies social commerce by using Facebook’s social networking capabilities to facilitate e-commerce transactions.
 Users can easily interact with each other, leave comments, and directly engage with sellers, making the shopping experience more communal and interactive.
 This approach transforms the traditional e-commerce experience into a more social, community-focused activity.
 Ads are also placed in Facebook Marketplace (Hootsuite, 2024)

 Instagram Shopping